top of page

 2. Places a consistent (though small) drain on your operating capital.

-Lighter Capital's Complete Guide to Raising Capital for Technology Startups
+Lighter Capital's Guide to Raising Capital for Tech Startups

 Get the Complete Guide to Raising Capital for Tech Startups